William McGrath: Kincora House

 In 1971 McGrath found employment as a housemaster at Kincora Boys' Home in east Belfast.
-In this role McGrath established the home as a centre of child sex abuse in which he and invited friends, allegedly including John McKeague, regularly raped several of the boys at the home.
+Unionist MP Rev. Martin Smyth told police that there had been surprise at McGrath getting a job at Kincora, as he was considered a businessman not a social worker; a William Magowan of Belfast Corporation Welfare department had been key to this appointment.
+McGrath was one of two agents MI5 was running inside Kincora.
+A spike in the level of sex abuse committed at the home coincided with McGrath starting work there.
+Not only was he shielded by his paedophile bosses, Joseph Mains and Raymond Semple, but also by MI5.
+In this new role McGrath established the home as a centre of child sex abuse in which he and invited friends, including John McKeague, regularly raped several of the boys at the home.
 In the course of the investigation surrounding the scandal, McGrath was dubbed "the Beast of Kincora" and it was alleged he had contacts with prominent politicians and political personalities in England such as Sir Anthony Blunt, who was known to McGrath through their mutual friend Sir Knox Cunningham.

 The investigation into the abuse began on 24 January 1980.
 During the investigations McGrath remained an important figure in his Orange Lodge, the "Ireland's Heritage" Lodge, and in October 1981 was re-elected as secretary, although by this stage membership of the Lodge, which McGrath himself had named as part of his drive for a Protestant all-Ireland, had declined significantly to the point that only three people were regularly attending monthly meetings.
 McGrath's case came to trial in December 1981 and, represented by Desmond Boal QC, he asked to be rearraigned, after which McGrath pleaded guilty to five charges of gross indecency, two of buggery and eight indecent assault charges.
 McGrath was sentenced to four years imprisonment.